If you love fire festivals, you’re going to want to consider adding the annual Up Helly Aa festival to your to-do list.

 We had snow at this point in the day, and we weren’t optimistic about the weather improving, but we were lucky in that regard as the rest of the day was fairly fine by January standards!

 The culmination of the parade had the Jarl Squad, who are traditionally dressed in Norse Viking styled garb, gathering at the Galley.
 This was at the Lerwick – Bressay ferry terminal off Esplanade street.
 The longboat is newly constructed each year, and burnt at the end parade.

-Following the mornings parade, the Jarl Squad makes a number of visitors throughout the day to schools and other locations, although these are not generally spectator events.
-The next main event is in the evening, so we passed the day sight-seeing in Lerwick, taking in the Shetland Museum and Archives, town hall, harbor, and various other attractions.
+Following the morning parade, the Jarl Squad makes a number of visits throughout the day to schools and other locations, although these are not generally spectator events.
+The next main event is in the evening, so we spent the day sight-seeing in Lerwick, taking in the Shetland Museum and Archives, town hall, harbor, and various other attractions.